sebader/azure-iot101/README.md

 Now that we solved our cold-storage requirements, let's take a look on where we store data for faster access than in a cold storage.
 This will be our warm layer.
 Later we want to build some visual dashboards based on this, so the storage that we choose here should be optimized for that.

 To reduce the amount of data that we need to store here (think about our costs!), we want to pre-process the incoming data.
 Our senor is sending data in a high frequency (every 2 seconds).
 For now we don't need that data in such high resolution for our dashboard.
 Hence, we only want to store the average readings of the temperature and humidity in 30 second buckets (a.k.a windows).

+These kind of calculations on continuously flowing data are called stream processing.
+In Azure there is the fully managed Azure Stream Analytics service for this.
+However, if you are more advanced already, you can also take a look at Spark Structured Streaming with Azure Databricks.

+There are various services available in Azure which we could use as our warm layer.
+To name just two possible options here: Azure Cosmos DB or Azure SQL Database.
+While they will both work here, they are very different offerings.
+One is a NoSQL database, whereas the other one is a more traditional relational database.
 ### Goal of this challenge
 Telemetry data that was averaged over 30 seconds is being transmitted into a storage service that can serve as a warm storage to which we will later connect a dashboard solution to.